fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

  1. You get a symmetric arrangement of pyramids in your home row
  2. Your opponent's row contains all of the pyramids, in any arrangement

+In either case, the arrangement of pieces must arise as the result of using all of your allocated movement points, described next.

 Turns
 =====